 What’s The Difference Between Cocktail And Mocktail?

 When learning about the differences between a mocktail vs. cocktail drink, a key factor is the alcohol.
-Essentially yes, the difference is that a cocktail contains alcohol spirits and a mocktail doesn't contain any alcohol at all; however, there's a real genuine art to making a mocktail taste as delicious as a cocktail.
+Essentially yes, the difference is that a cocktail contains alcohol spirits and a mocktail doesn't contain any alcohol at all; however, there's a real genuine art to making a mocktail taste as delicious as an alcoholic drink.
 As mocktails don't contain alcohol, if they aren't mixed with a bit of creativity and a passion for drinks that Mixologists have, then they can resemble a really lacklustre smoothie!
 Even worse, some just taste like plain fruit juice or soda with a lime wedge thrown in, which is most certainly not what you're going for when craving a virgin cocktail.

 How To Make A Mocktail

 Relying on the carbonation in drinks is one trick; however, this only lasts for so long and is almost viewed as a lazy way of creating mocktails, as you tend to miss the "burning" kick in the back of your throat, which only comes from a strong and delicious alcoholic cocktail made with vodka, whiskey, or any other type of spirit.
 At this point, expert Mixologists have to rely on their skills to identify which herbs, spices and fruits can be used together, to recreate this kick.

 Another example would be if we were to recreate our Rum Punch.
 We always find that it’s much easier to recreate a fruity, coconut cocktail, as the brain focuses on the multiple flavours that are happening all at once, and again, it will revert back to a time when you’ve tasted rum within this kind of combination.
 By increasing the strength of the pineapple juice and using a full fat coconut cream alongside coconut milk, this can really help to pull out the flavour of the ingredients and you won’t notice that the rum is missing.

 Alternatively, if you really miss the taste of rum within your cocktails, you can recreate this using Molasses; simply mix boiling water, raisins, butter, Molasses and a pinch of salt to a bowl, submerge a traditional black tea bag into the mixture for 5 minutes, remove this and then allow the mixture to rest for an hour in the refrigerator.
 Strain this mixture after an hour and you can then use this in place of Dark Rum, it's genuinely delicious and is ideal for making a non alcoholic version of a classic Rum Punch!
 Remember, if you are going to make any type of cocktail recipe at home, be sure to have all the proper drink mixing tools on hand.